 Snacking Attributes and Benefits

 The days of the carb loaded muffins, donuts and snack bars are long gone for this consumer market.
-There is much innovation going on in the mini meals and snacking category, creating a demand and trend for manufacturers to take snack ideas and elevated them to delicious, convenient yet nutritious options.
+There is much innovation going on in the mini meals and snacking category, creating a demand and trend for manufacturers to take snack ideas and elevate them to delicious, convenient yet nutritious options.
 This was obvious at the Winter Fancy Food Show in San Francisco in January.

 These snacks and mini-meal options must have nutritious attributes such as being protein positive or having all the macronutrients (carbohydrates, fat and protein) found in a full meal.
 Or a superb convenience benefit.
 Remember when you had to prepare a salad by washing, peeling, chopping, tossing and perhaps cooking eggs or chicken.
 Not anymore, convenient, nutritious salads-to-go are emerging including seaweed, quinoa and calamari based varieties in single serve refrigerated environmentally friendly containers.

 As consumers replace full size meals with snacks and mini-meals because they are “just too busy and always on the go”, here are my top five trends to watch over the next year: